 - Strain into a chilled coupe or footed whiskey sour glass.

-- Express lemon twist over top and discard.
+- Express the lemon twist over the top of the drink and discard.

 1 cup sugar

 1 cup mineral water, preferably Crazy Water #4